Travel guide

 This means you can have two active lines at the same time: your Mexican number still receives calls and messages (in case someone calls you from Mexico), and the eSIM handles your data in Europe at a local price, without the brutal surcharge of international roaming.

 Most likely, yes.
-Here's a quick list of the most common phones in Mexico that already come with eSIM:
+Here's a quick list of the most common phones in Mexico that already have an eSIM:

 • iPhone: XS, XR, 11, 12, 13, 14, 15, 16 and all Pro/Max/Mini models of those generations.

-• Samsung Galaxy: S22, S23, S24 and higher.
-Also Z Fold and Z Flip from the second generation onwards.
+• Samsung Galaxy: S22, S23, S24 and above.
+Also Z Fold and Z Flip from the second generation.

 • Google Pixel: Pixel 3 onwards.